Instant Pot Pumpkin Chicken Curry

-Easy Instant Pot Pumpkin Chicken Curry with coconut milk and simple korma spice blend.
+Easy Instant Pot Pumpkin Chicken Curry recipe with coconut milk and simple korma spice blend.
 The pumpkin curry is so flavorful and Paleo, Whole30 and Keto friendly.
 You can also use butternut squash.
 Everyone in the family will love this simple pumpkin recipe!

 Instant Pot Pumpkin Chicken Curry – stovetop method included